yarcub/pushtorun/README.md

 **_"Push To Run" is a proof-of-concept for hot code reload._**

-In this example "dolly.js" is loaded at application startup with an empty genoma.
+In this example "dolly.js" is loaded at application startup with an empty _genoma_ object.
 After each commit the "genoma.js" is reloaded and change the behaviour of client code.